Gifu: Sengoku period

 "Control Gifu and you control Japan" was a common phrase during the Sengoku period (15th to 17th century), since Gifu's central location in Japan made it a desirable location for those trying to unify the country.
 For over 200 years, the Mino Province (including the present-day city of Gifu) was under control of the Toki clan, a powerful regional clan.
 However, during the Sengoku period, Saitō Dōsan, a Toki vassal, rebelled against his clan and took control of Mino Province in 1542 and built Inabayama Castle atop Mount Inaba, from which he began his quest to unify Japan.

 During Dōsan's reign, his daughter Nōhime married Oda Nobunaga, the heir of the fast rising clan in the neighboring Owari Province, with the hopes of an alliance of the two families' would present a powerful front against their competitors.
 However, it would be Nobunaga that eventually absorbed Dōsan's Saitō clan in the mid-sixteenth century, as Dōsan had done to his retainer.
 It was during Nobunaga's reign of power that the area finally received its modern name.
 After consulting with a Buddhist priest, Nobunaga renamed the village and the surrounding Mino Province to Gifu in 1567.
 He took the first character (岐 gi) from Qishan (岐山), the legendary mountain from which most of ancient China was unified.
 The second character (阜 fu) means "base of the mountain" and comes from Qufu (曲阜), the birthplace of Confucius.
 Though he was not originally from the area, Nobunaga chose to use Dōsan's castle and mountain as his base of operations, which he renamed Gifu Castle and Mount Kinka, respectively.
 In 1586, the Tenshō earthquake with an estimated magnitude of 7.9 affected the region, killing several thousand people.

 Gifu's economy grew immensely during this period, primarily due to its location at the center of Nobunaga's expanding empire.
 Additionally, Nobunaga established Rakuichi Rakuza (楽市楽座), a free market for his citizens to use, in direct response to the commercial monopoly of the area's temples and shrines.
 The liveliness of the town caused Luís Fróis, a Portuguese Jesuit Missionary and guest of Nobunaga, to describe Gifu as a "bustling Babylon".

 Edo and Meiji periods

 Following the death of Nobunaga, Gifu's growth continued through the Edo period with the establishment of the Nakasendō as one of Tokugawa's five routes.
 Although the route did not pass directly through Gifu, the nearby post towns of Kanō-juku and Gōdo-juku provided traffic and were later amalgamated into the modern city of Gifu.
 The area continued to prosper once Gifu became a central location along the Nakasendō.
+The Gifu Goten was established, which later was turned into the magistrate's office.